-Are you interested in a digital marketing career and wondering if Seth Hyme’s Digital Marketing Career Blueprint course is worth it?
+Are you interested in a digital marketing career and wondering if Seth Hyme’s digital marketing course is worth it?

-At one point, so did I, but there were no reviews about the course - just testimonials from Matt’s Engineering Truth’s YouTube channel.
-Maybe you learned about Seth's course in a similar fashion?
+At one point, so did I, but there were no reviews about Seth's brand new career course - just testimonials from Matt’s Engineering Truth’s YouTube channel.
+Perhaps you heard about Seth's course in a similar fashion?

 So, the course does work, but there are a few things you should know before investing in Seth’s course.

 In this review we’re going to cover:

 If you have any questions about my review as you read them, please note them down and ask them in the comment section towards the end of this article!

 Prefer to sit back and watch a review of Seth Hyme's course?
 Watch below!